The Women's March on New Jersey kicks off Saturday morning

 For the third year in a row, supporters of women's rights come together for a march in solidarity with "The Women's March on New Jersey" set for this Saturday, Jan.
 19.

-The women's march kicks off at 11 a.m. at the Statehouse in Trenton, lasts about half a mile, then wraps up at the War Memorial where a speaking program will take place.
+The women's march kicks off at 11 a.m. at the War Memorial in Trenton, lasts about half a mile, then wraps up back at the War Memorial where a speaking program will take place.

 Founder Elizabeth Meyer said in 2017 that the focus of the march was about getting women involved in politics.
 In 2018, the march was about taking their power to the polls.
 But in 2019, the attention is being turned inward to the sisterhood in New Jersey.
 The goal is to create an authentic, inclusive safe space to develop an understanding of one another.